kg4ydw/noacli/Readme.md

     defaults to 2 or if headers are underlined (with = or -) then 1

  `--columns=`
-    if the fixed width parser can't guess column boundaries, you can specify them (comma separated)
+    If the fixed width parser can't guess column boundaries, you can specify them (comma separated) If the heuristic gets it almost right, use the item in the view menu to copy the offsets to the clipboard, edit them, and try again with this option.

  `--headers=`
     comma separated headers to use instead of the first line

  `--noheader`
-    use numbered headers instead of the first line
+    There is no header in the data, use numbered headers instead of the first line

 `--fixed`
     force fixed width parsing instead of csv parsing

+`--nopick`
+    Don't show the colum picker at start

+`--filtercol=` and `--filter=`
+    Set initial filter column and filter string (useful in favorites)

 Like qtail, table also accepts the --file and --files options.